Bukoba Rural District

 Bukoba Rural District is one of the eight districts of the Kagera Region of Tanzania.
 It is bordered to the north by Missenyi District, to the east by Lake Victoria and Bukoba Urban District, to the south by Muleba District and to the west by Karagwe District.
 Its administrative seat is Bukoba town.

-According to the 2012 Tanzania National Census, the population of Bukoba Rural District was 289,697, from 394,020 in 2002, and 340,800 in 1988.
+At the 2012 Tanzania National Census, the population of Bukoba Rural District was 289,697, from 394,020 in 2002, and 340,800 in 1988.
 The district area is 1,654 km2, with a population density of 175.2 km2 There are 29 wards, 94 villages, and 515 suburbs in the district.

 Transport

 Paved trunk road T4 from Mwanza to the Ugandan border passes through Bukoba Rural District.

 Administrative subdivisions

-As of 2012, Bukoba Rural District was administratively divided into 29 wards.
+As of 2012, This rural district was administratively divided into 29 wards.